-After the supplemental application packet, MCAT scores, and letter(s) of evaluation are received, the completed application is reviewed by the committees on admissions of the MD/PhD program, the Medical School, and the Graduate School.
+After the supplemental application packet, MCAT scores, and letter(s) of evaluation are received, the completed application is reviewed by the committees on admissions of the MD/PhD program.
+Students applying for the MD/PhD program are not considered for admission to MD-only program.
 A small percentage of applicants are then asked to visit the University for interviews from October through March.